QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 .. math:: \frac{\text{MSE}(S_N, \mathbb V X)}{\text{MSE}(\bar X_N, \mathbb E X)} = \frac{o(1)}{o(1)} \underset{N \to \infty}{\to} B

-can inform us about the relative (asymptotic) rates.
+can inform us about the relative (asymptotic) rates

-We will show that in general, with dependent data, the limit :math:`B`\ depends on the sampling frequency.
+We will show that in general, with dependent data, the limit :math:`B` depends on the sampling frequency.
 In particular, we find that the rate of convergence of the variance estimator is less sensitive to increased sampling frequency than the rate of convergence of the mean estimator.
-Hence, we can expect the relative asymptotic rate,\ :math:`B`, to get smaller with higher frequency data, illustrating that "it is more difficult to estimate means than variances".
+Hence, we can expect the relative asymptotic rate, :math:`B`, to get smaller with higher frequency data, illustrating that "it is more difficult to estimate means than variances".
 That is, we need significantly more data to obtain a given precision of the mean estimate than for our variance estimate.